MuhammadDev-OP/MuhammadDev-OP/README.md

 - 🌱 I’m currently learning **NEXTJs, Node, and APIs**

-- 👨‍💻 All of my projects are available at [Under Development](Under Development)
+- 👨‍💻 All of my projects are available at [Under Development]

-- 📝 I regularly write articles on [Under Processing](Under Processing)

 - 📫 How to reach me **@MuhammadDev#2218**(Discord)